 Most of the world’s religions have a strong viewpoint regarding life and death.
-Nearly all the religions believe in afterlife, reincarnation, heaven and hell, or soul.
+Nearly all the religions believe in the afterlife, reincarnation, heaven, and hell, or soul.

 Muslims believe that death is a movement from one world to another.
 It can be described as a journey through a separate dimension of existence.

 Hindus believe in the rebirth and reincarnation of souls.
 According to Hinduism, death is a natural process in the existence of the soul.
 When a person dies, the soul travels to another world and finally returns to the earth to continue its journey.